tigerpointe/Learn-GitVsCode/README.md

 ### Create a New Repository
 * Open a new folder in VS Code
 * On the source control tab, initialize a new repository
-* (Optional) Set local user account and email config  from a command shell
+* (Optional) Set local user name and email config  from a command shell
     * Change directory to the repository folder (contains ".git" folder)
     * `git config --local user.name jsmith`
     * `git config --local user.email jsmith@sample.com`